whess96/SeniorThesis/README.md

 Building the python release of LCM can be a bit temperamental, and it was necessary to update XCode and reinstall glib to get it to install and build correctly.

+### Python3
+This project uses Apple's v3.6.1 Python release.
+It is recommended that the user works within a virtual environment to ensure their Python release is compatible.

 ### PySerial
 Used to send information through serial ports using python scripts. https://pyserial.readthedocs.io/en/latest/index.html